The Mummy (1999 film): Development

 Still determined to create a new Mummy film, Universal hired Kevin Jarre in 1996 to write a new screenplay.
 According to Jacks, the executives were now convinced the film should be a larger-budget period piece.
 Stephen Sommers called Jacks and Daniel in 1997 with his vision of The Mummy "as a kind of Indiana Jones or Jason and the Argonauts with the mummy as the creature giving the hero a hard time".
-Sommers had seen the original film when he was eight, and wanted to recreate the things he liked about it on a bigger scale.
+Sommers had seen the original film when he was eight and wanted to recreate the things he liked about it on a bigger scale.
 Discussing other classic horror characters, Sommers recalled that "Frankenstein made me sad—I always felt sorry for him.
 Dracula was kind of cool and sexy.
 But The Mummy just plain scared me."
 He had wanted to make a Mummy film, but other writers or directors were always attached.

-After the box office disappointment of Babe: Pig in the City, among others, Universal needed a hit film.
+After the box office failure of Babe: Pig in the City (1998), among others, Universal needed a hit film.
 At the time, Universal's management had changed in response to the box office failures, and the losses led the studio to revisit its successful franchises from the 1930s.
 New chair Stacey Snider distributed packets detailing the studio's holdings—including nearly 5,000 old scripts and films.
 Sommers received his window of opportunity and pitched his Mummy to Universal with an 18-page treatment.

-Sommers did not want to remake the original film; instead of making another straight horror movie, he wanted to turn it into a romantic adventure with horror elements.
-Conscious of how the shambling, bandaged Mummy of the old films had become something of a punchline, he wanted a faster, meaner, and scarier monster.
+Sommers did not want to remake the original film; he described the original as a horror film while his adaption would be "more of a romantic-adventure-horror movie".
 Sommers incorporated his own research and the services of a UCLA archaeology professor to make the ancient Egyptian language accurate.
 Snider recalled that Sommers' treatment was unique in that it took place in the 1920s, rather than a contemporary setting.
 Universal liked the treatment so much that they approved the concept and increased the budget, and Sommers spent a year working on the screenplay.